wangavin/Tableau_Challenge/README.md

 ## Citi Bike Analysis

-#### Welcome to the New Jersey Citibike analysis from February 2021 to February 2023.
+#### Welcome to the New Jersey Citi Bike analysis from February 2021 to February 2023.
-In the following pages, we have provided various data analyses that Citibike can use to support its business and Key Performance Indicator (KPI) reports.
-Our goal is to provide you with insights into the performance of Citibike in the New Jersey area, including popular stations, usage patterns, and seasonal trends.
+In the following pages, we have provided various data analyses that Citi Bike can use to support its business and Key Performance Indicator (KPI) reports.
+Our goal is to provide you with insights into the performance of Citi Bike in the New Jersey area, including popular stations, usage patterns, and seasonal trends.

-Our team has analyzed the data to help Citibike understand customer preferences and behavior, as well as areas for improvement and growth opportunities.
-We hope that this analysis will help Citibike make informed decisions and achieve its business goals.
+Our team has analyzed the data to help Citi Bike understand customer preferences and behavior, as well as areas for improvement and growth opportunities.
+We hope that this analysis will help Citi Bike make informed decisions and achieve its business goals.

-Thank you for considering our analysis, and we look forward to working with Citibike to support its continued success.
+Thank you for considering our analysis, and we look forward to working with Citi Bike to support its continued success.

 #### Customer Traffic Analysis
 Charts 1 and 2 demonstrate that from May to November, both Saturday and Sunday are peak business days.
 The short-term casual and long-term member categories have the same seasonal trend of increasing during spring and summer and decreasing during autumn and winter.